BillyDu-TJ/NexFilm/docs/refactor-progress.md

   linear transmission before film-density processing.
 FlexColor edit recipes stored in the file do not override this input contract.
 Other RAW-style FFF files continue through the bundled LibRaw decoder.
+- The scanner `.FFF` decision no longer depends on the FlexColor device string.
+  A file that names no scanner is classified from the container itself: an uncompressed first RGB page with no CFA/LinearRaw SubIFD is a scan, while a camera back keeps its reduced-size preview in the first IFD and its Bayer page in a SubIFD.
+A scan without a device string used to reach LibRaw, which rejects Imacon FFF outright.
+- The estimate decoder the export runs follows the same input classes as the Develop proxy: scanner FFF and TIFF come from the streaming reader, LinearRaw DNG from the DNG reader, and only Bayer captures go to LibRaw.
+Export used to send every `.fff` and every large TIFF to the generic image decoder, so those frames failed to export with a LibRaw or "insufficient memory" error even though Develop rendered them.
 - Roll identity is `roll_id + file_path` in both frontend collection logic and backend deletion/preview lookup.
 - Relocating a missing source file migrates the SQLite primary-key path and only updates the owning roll.
 - History keeps showing persisted previews when source files are missing and marks them as missing.